Marriage License Requirements- State of Texas

 3. Complete the application and sign it in front of the county clerk.
 If this is not possible, any adult or the other applicant may apply on behalf of the absent applicant.
 Contact the local county clerk for additional requirements.

 4. Pay the license fee and head to the altar.
 There must be at least 72 hours between the date and time of issuance of a license and the time the ceremony occurs, unless one applicant is on active duty in the armed forces or a waiver is granted.
-A marriage license is valid for 30 days.
-With the 72-hour waiting period, there is only a 27-day period in which the marriage ceremony can take place.
+A marriage license is valid for 90 days.

 Tips & Warnings